kirokuan/Siamese-Cbow-py3/README.md

 It was released as a test collection for the INEX 2013 tweet contextualisation track (_Report on INEX 2013_, P. Bellot, et al, 2013).

 The dataset can be downloaded from <http://inex.mmci.uni-saarland.de/tracks/qa/> but please note that a password is required (which is available to INEX participants).
-If the dataset can not be obtained, probably another Wikipedia dump will do just as well.
+If the dataset can not be obtained, probably any other Wikipedia dump will do just as well.

 In order to use the data, we first need to preprocess it. and we need to have a vocabulary of all terms occurring in the corpus.
 Please see the subsections below.